 Now that you have the guest’s appetizer and entrée selections, you can match their choices with your beverage menu and sell them a drink from the bar.
 If the guest ordered a steak, recommend a great glass of wine.
 It works best if you recommend a mid-priced glass so they are not surprised by the check total when they see the bill.
 If you are preparing a meal for two, recommend a bottle.
 If the guest orders a more casual meal like a burger, recommend one of your specialty beers or a mixed drink.

 Even if the guest is not interested in an alcoholic drink, you still have work to do.
-If they ask for soda, sell them two (remember, there are no refills in room service).
+If they ask for a soda, sell them two (remember, there are no refills in-room service).
 If they ask for water, make sure you go over the choices of bottled water.
 You should have at least two types of water available in at least two sizes.

-If the guest orders a dessert, you can usually also sell them on a specialty coffee or desert liquor.
+If the guest orders a dessert, you can usually also sell them on a specialty coffee or dessert liquor.
 Again, just match the dessert with the beverage.
-Even if they said no to the cheesecake, make sure you offer the specialty coffee.
+Even if they said no to the cheesecake, make sure you offer specialty coffee.

 Some other things to keep in mind when selling room service: